Introduction: Hidden Silhouette Lamp

 The idea for this project was pretty simple: I wanted to make a wood veneer box that would turn into a lamp at the push of a button.
 I've always loved wood veneer lamp shades, but I'm not into cavalier design and wanted something a bit more modern.
 The whole idea of light shining through wood is to turn the expectation on its head- wood is always opaque, this makes it translucent!
 The block design comes from this- why not really make the point by making the lamp appear to be a solid block of wood until it's turned on?
 The lightbulb shaped cutout adds another layer of playfulness I think.

 I designed this piece in Fusion 360 (like pretty much everything else Iv'e made in the past year) because it's free indefinitely if you make less than $100K a year on the stuff you use it for, and it does everything I need quickly and reliably.
+If you want to learn to 3D model the kind of work I do, I think this is the best choice on the market.
+Click the links below to sign up:

 The youtube video in this step is a quick tutorial on how to design something in Fusion using parameters.
 When you design with plywood, it can be very difficult to repeat a design if you're using a template or laser cutting.
 Plywood thicknesses vary from producer to producer, and even batch to batch, so making a master parameter that can be changed.
 When you design things this way, you can just change the "thickness" parameter from .23" to .24" when a different batch comes in, and all the geometry will update automatically.
 It takes a little more attention than just modeling something on the fly, but a stitch in time saves 9!